Vizuri/presentations-johnnytu/modules/lecture-docker-security-tools/slides.md

-# Capabilities
+## Advanced Tooling

+Note:
+ - So far, we've seen some of the more core tools, like namespacing, TLS, image scanning and trust, that Docker uses to secure platform, images and access.
+Docker also employs a few more sophisticated tools for security, both by default and by user configuration.

 ---

+## Capabilities

+---

 ##  To be Root or Not to be Root

-- `Capabilities` breakdown `root` permissions into groups that can be individually allowed or blocked
+- `Capabilities` break down `root` permissions into groups that can be individually allowed or blocked
 	- Often do not want or need all root permissions
 	- Can reduce attack surface by reducing capabilities